One of the states in the US having a lot of non-venomous snakes is Maryland.

 While becoming less common in other states, the species remains in stable populations.

-The species is vulnerable because of its colorful nature to people who wish to gather it for the pet trade.
+Because of its colorful nature, the species is vulnerable to people who wish to gather it for the pet trade.

-These types of snakes in Maryland have a gray or virtually white base color with large brown or brown to red markings on them.
+These types of snakes in Maryland have a gray or virtually white base color with large brown or brown to red markings.

 The black borders around its brown patches, sometimes known as saddles, give the species a more striking appearance.